How to use the command 'git revert' (with examples)

-Git is a distributed version control system that allows developers to manage changes to their codebase and collaborate with others.
-The git revert
+Git is a powerful version control system that helps developers manage changes to their code over time.
+One essential command within Git is git revert

 Code: